rowlandseymour/speedyBBT/README.md

 ```

 ## Usage

-The code chunks below show how to use the package to fit the Bradley--Terry model
-to a data set relating to forced marriage.
-Judges were shown pairs of wards and asked
-which had a higher rate of forced marriage.
-We can use the `speedyBBTm` function
-to draw samples for the full conditional distributions for the ward quality parameters.
+The code chunks below show how to use the package to fit the Bradley--Terry model to a data set relating to forced marriage.
+Judges were shown pairs of wards and asked which had a higher rate of forced marriage.
+We can use the `speedyBBTm` function to draw samples for the full conditional distributions for the ward quality parameters.
 We place a multivariate normal prior distribution on the ward quality parameters.
-The covariance matrix of this prior distribution is contstucted using a network
-representation of the wards in Nottinghamshire.
+The covariance matrix of this prior distribution is constructed using a network representation of the wards in Nottinghamshire.

 ```{r}
 #View Data